When sharing food with cats, it is important to keep a few things in mind:

 Cats should only eat foods that are high in fat in moderation, even if they are generally considered healthy for us.
 For dogs, eating large amounts of fat can cause gastrointestinal upset and even pancreatitis, an inflammation of the pancreas which can range from mild to severe, and can require emergency veterinary treatment.
 For cats, however, the link between too much fat and pancreas problems in cats is still being studied.
 Out of an abundance of caution, cats should only eat limited amounts of fatty foods.

 Cats shouldn't eat processed foods such as baked foods, boxed snacks, fast food, etc. Aside from being unhealthy and high in fat, they often conceal ingredients that may be troublesome or even toxic for cats, such as a sweetener called xylitol.
-Be sure to thoroughly read the ingredients of any processed foods you share with your cat, and if you decide to proceed, do so with caution.
+Be sure to thoroughly read the ingredients of any processed foods you share with your cat, and if you can't determine the safety level of each ingredient, do not share it with your cat.

-Cats shouldn't eat canned fruits or vegetables.
-Many canned versions of foods contain high amounts of added ingredients, such as sugar and salt, which can be harmful to cats (and humans).
+Cats shouldn't eat canned versions of foods (e.g. fruits, vegetables, etc.), due to their added preservatives —including excess salt— and sugar, which can be harmful to cats (and humans!).
 Choose fresh or even frozen versions instead.

 Cats lack the enzymes required to digest carbohydrates.
 Unlike humans and dogs, cats are carnivorous, and do not digest sugars the same way we do.
 Over time, feeding cats carbohydrates and sugary foods will cause digestive issues, and can also lead to obesity and diabetes, and therefore, their diets should not exceed 2% of carbohydrates or sugars.